 Emma

 When the answer is correct, this icon will appear next to the answer.
-Click on it to find extra information about the word/phrase (e.g. when, where and how to use etc...) and a translation in Spanish.
+Click on this for extra information on the word/phrase and for a translation.

 As a way to recompense you for any trouble this has caused: